nutti/fake-bpy-module/README.md

 ## Requirements

-fake-bpy-module uses typing module and type hints available from Python 3.7.
+fake-bpy-module uses typing module and type hints which is available from Python 3.7.
 Check your Python version is >= 3.7.